St. Gallen M.A. in Strategy and International Mgt.

 - Talk to me about a recent international news affair that might have caught your attention.

-What makes St. Gallen SiM Unique
+What makes St. Gallen MIM and SiM Unique

 Well, numerous reasons!